joshuam1008/media-analyzer/src/media_analyzer/analyzers/sentiment_model/README.md

 # Sentiment Analysis Model Training
 This directory is responsible for training the sentiment analysis model used in the twitter stream.
 This README will explain how to train and deploy the models for this project.
+A CUDA enabled GPU is required to train the model, however, only a CPU is required to run inference.

 # Requirements
 - [PyTorch](https://pytorch.org/) (An open source deep learning platform)